publiccodenet/about/organization/roadmap.md

 ### Partnerships

-The Foundation for Public Code is an Association, which means that it is owned by its members.
-Only public administrations can become members, which will make them part owners of the Foundation, participating directly in its governance and sustainability.
-Membership of globally widespread public organizations is the long-term goal of the Foundation.
-However, we recognize that the hurdles for them to make such a commitment are significant.
-So going forward, we will first establish partnerships with interested public organizations, and help them prepare to participate in the codebase stewardship collaboration process.
+The Foundation for Public Code seeks to establish partnerships with interested public organizations, and help them prepare to participate in the codebase stewardship collaboration process.
-By building networks of collaboration with partners at the municipal and regional levels, it will become easier to bring the case for membership to national governments and larger states or provinces, as many of the gains in sharing public software across cities are recognized most easily by these ‘parent’ organizations.
+By building networks of collaboration with partners at the municipal and regional levels, it will become easier to bring the case for structural financial support to national governments and larger states or provinces, as many of the gains in sharing public software across cities are recognized most easily by these ‘parent’ organizations.

 A focus for the partnership program will be global diversification, with an interest in discovering and supporting existing open software infrastructure that has been developed by cities and their vendors regionally, and which solves a problem for multiple other potential replicating organizations.
 In addition, we will seek organizations that are planning similar large procurements, and help them collaborate around a single shared codebase instead of working in in parallel.